wichtounet/wichtounet.github.io/posts/2017/10/budgetwarrior-track-assets-portfolio-savings-rates-auto-completion.rst

 comply to your desired distribution.

-First, you need to define all your asset classes (your accounts, funds, and stocks, ...) and their distribution with :code:`budget asset add`.
+First, you need to define all your asset classes (your accounts, funds, and stocks, ...) and their distribution with `budget asset add`.
 It also supports to set a currency.
-The default currency is now CHF, but you can set it in the configuration file, for instance :code:`default_currency=USD`.
-You can see your assets using :code:`budget asset`:
+The default currency is now CHF, but you can set it in the configuration file, for instance `default_currency=USD`.
+You can see your assets using `budget asset`:

 .. image:: /images/budgetwarrior_assets.png
    :alt: View of your assets

-You can then set the value of your assets using :code:`budget asset value add`.
+You can then set the value of your assets using `budget asset value add`.
 The system will save all the values of your assets.
 For now, only the last value is used in the application to display.
 In the future, I plan to add new reports for evolution of the portfolio over time.
-You can see your current net worth with the :code:`budget asset value`:
+You can see your current net worth with the `budget asset value`:

 .. image:: /images/budgetwarrior_asset_values.png
    :alt: View of your portfolio